-- (i) 3,648 time-based RSUs for Mr. Emerson and 10,422 time-based RSUs for Ms. Goldstein, in each case that vest in three (3) equal annual installments commencing on June 1, 2020; and - (ii) 7,305 performance-based RSUs at target for Mr. Emerson and 20,874 performance-based RSUs at target for Ms. Goldstein, in each case that vest in two (2) equal annual installments commencing on June 1, 2021, subject to the satisfaction of certain performance criteria based on relative TSR performance during the measurement period.
+- (i) 11,427 time-based RSUs for Mr. Emerson and 16,650 time-based RSUs for Ms. Goldstein, in each case that cliff vest 25% on the first anniversary of the grant date, and then vest in twelve quarterly installments thereafter for the annual grant. - (ii) 22,887 performance-based RSUs at target for Mr. Emerson and 33,350 performance-based RSUs at target for Ms. Goldstein, in each case that cliff vest 100% on June 1, 2025 for the annual grant, subject to the satisfaction of certain performance criteria based on relative TSR performance during the measurement period. - (iii) 4,081 time-based RSUs for Mr. Emerson and 5,442 time-based RSUs for Ms. Goldstein, in each case that cliff vest 100% on June 1, 2024 for the transition grant. - (iv) 8,174 performance-based RSUs at target for Mr. Emerson and 10,898 performance-based RSUs at target for Ms. Goldstein, in each case that cliff vest 100% on June 1, 2024 for the transition grant, subject to the satisfaction of certain performance criteria based on relative TSR performance during the measurement period.